nodejs/node/doc/api/events.md

 added: REPLACEME
 -->

-This symbol shall be used to install a listener only monitoring `'error'` events.
+This symbol shall be used to install a listener for only monitoring `'error'` events.
 Listeners installed using this symbol are called before the regular `'error'` listeners are called.

-Installing a listener using this symbol does not change the behavior once a `'error'` event is emitted, therefore the process will still crash if no regular `'error'` listener is installed.
+Installing a listener using this symbol does not change the behavior once an `'error'` event is emitted, therefore the process will still crash if no regular `'error'` listener is installed.